 A key question in the concluding Avicenna event in Barcelona earlier this month was – what next?
 In order to ensure that the sterling work done by all those who have contributed and that the roadmap is implemented, and the in silico community represented, VPH Director Adriano Henney presented the goals of the new Association for Predictive Medicine.
-The full presentation can be downloaded here.

 The Association for Predictive Medicine will be an association of industry and research organisations that have a commercial or research interest in in silico medicine.
 By working with members and policy makers to identify bottlenecks to in silico research and marketing of in silico products, the Avicenna Alliance will establish itself as the go-to organisation for all things related to in silico medicine in the EU policy environment.

 Given the overwhelming interest in establishing a pre-competitive organisation, a small extemporary board is being established to find agreement on key issues such as governance model, the role of the VPH Institute within the Association and activities for 2016.